vEnhance/evans_django_tools/README.md

 	Otherwise `WEBHOOK_URL` is used by default.
 7. The package adds three new log levels: `VERBOSE_LOG_LEVEL = 15`,
 	`SUCCESS_LOG_LEVEL = 25`, `ACTION_LOG_LEVEL = 35`.

+## Test suite

+The file `evans_django_tools/testsuite.py` has a bunch of homemade helper functions for writing Django tests.

+## Bash scripts and workflows

+Run `./INSTALL.sh` to create a bunch of symlinks.